ebarbeito/learning-notes/books/hexagonal-architecture-explained.md

 * Where Ports & Adapters defines the architecture, Walking Skeleton advises on the process of building it

   * It advises against building the whole application at once, even using only the test harnesses (Step 1 in the development sequence)
-  * Instead, it advises to first create the initial nearly-empty transaction in the tests, then to connect the real technologies for that nearly-empty transaction
+  * Instead, it advises to first create the initial nearly-empty transaction in the tests, then connecting the real technologies for that nearly-empty transaction

 * You don't have to use Walking Skeleton

 * Whole business logic can not be implemented at once for the first step in the sequence

-  * you can do little tiny implementation in step 1, add real things in steps 2, 3, 4, ... then back to step 1, and so on
+  * you can do a little tiny implementation in step 1, add real things in steps 2, 3, 4, ... then back to step 1, and so on

 ### Is the pattern symmetric or asymmetric?

-* The pattern is symmetric, the implementation is asymmetric
+* The pattern is symmetric, but the implementation is asymmetric
 * Other patterns, such as Model-View-Controller and its siblings, regulate only the driving side.
 * Ports & Adapters differs in that it says the app can have no knowledge of what its external connections are made of, no matter whether they are driving or driven
 * The app may never know its driving actors, but the configurator has to hand the app the secondary actors to use at the driven ports.
 This causes an asymmetry in the code, making for provided interfaces at the driving ports and required interfaces at the driven ports